What is Azure Policy?

 - Read and write Azure RBAC permissions to the underlying policy

-- Azure RBAC permissions to join the network group (Note: Classic Admin authorization is not supported)
+- Azure RBAC permissions to join the network group (Classic Admin authorization isn't supported).

 Specifically, the required resource provider permission is

 To modify AVNM dynamic groups, you must be granted access via Azure RBAC role assignment only.
 Classic Admin/legacy authorization is not supported; this means if your account were assigned only the co-administrator subscription role, you'd have no permissions on AVNM dynamic groups.